KM3NeT/KM3io.jl/README.md

 `JDataFilter` which is part of the [`Jpp`](https://git.km3net.de/common/jpp) framework.
 The very same format is used in run-by-run (RBR) Monte Carlo (MC) productions, which mimic the detector response and therefore produce similarly structured data.
+The online data can be accessed via the `.online` field of the `ROOTFile` type.

 ### Event data

-Accessing the data is as easy as opening it via `OnlineFile("path/to/file.root")` and using indices/slices or iteration.
-Everything is lazily loaded so that the data is only occupying memory when it's actually accessed.
+The events are accessible via `ROOTFile(filename).online.events` which supports indexing, slicing and iteration, just like the we have seen above, in case of the offline events.
+Notice however that the online format also contains other types of trees, that's why the explicit `.events` field is needed.
+Everything is lazily loaded so that the data is only occupying memory when it's actually accessed, similar to the offline access.
 In the examples below, we use **[`KM3NeTTestdata`](https://git.km3net.de/km3py/km3net-testdata)** to get access to small sample files.